"Your Information Technology Leader"

 Risk to Business: 1.919 = Severe

-Individual Impact: There has not yet been confirmation that consumer personal or financial information has been compromised in this incident but the investigation is ongoing.
-There has not been any announcement that employee information was impacted however the company is offering identity theft protection to employees.
+Individual Impact: There has not yet been an announcement that employee, customer or consumer personal or financial information was compromised in this incident but the investigation is ongoing.

 Customers Impacted: Unknown